EricTheCleric1998/Machine-Learning-Practice/README.md

 Put all code (.py files) in the src directory.

-Put all data files in the data directory.
+Put all data files (.csv, .png, .jpg, etc) in the data directory.
+If you have large groups of files, use subdirectories to orginize